 Fold the same bottom left flap from the previous step to the left.

-Do the same for the top right corner.
-Repeat the previous steps on the top right corner.
+Do the same for the top right corners.
+See the next step on how it should look like.

 Lastly, do the same for the top left corner.
 This will shape the trunk and foliage of the origami dollar Christmas tree.